In this post, you will learn how to knit two stitches together.

 What is K2tog in Knitting?

-- Knit two together is the most basic decrease in knitting.
+- Knitting two stitches together is the most basic decrease in knitting.

 - The decrease that it makes in your work will lean slightly to the right.